geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 of traits.
 In this case, the two generic traits [`From<T>`](https://doc.rust-lang.org/std/convert/trait.From.html) and [`Into<T>`](https://doc.rust-lang.org/std/convert/trait.Into.html).
 To implement `From<T>` for our type `U` we must implement the function `from(value:T) -> U` which transforms a type `T` to type `U`.
-To implement `Into<T>` for a type `U`, we must implement the function `into(self) -> T`, which also transforms `U` into `T`.
+To implement `Into<U>` for a type `T`, we must implement the function `into(self) -> U`, which also transforms `T` to `U`.
+If this seems like both traits are just reduntant ways to define a transformation `T -> U`, bear with me.
+The distinction will become clearer soon.

-If we don't want to take ownership of the value, we can also implement the traits on references, e.g. implement `Into<T> for &U` and so on.
+As an important aside, note that if we don't want to take ownership of the value, we can also implement the traits on references, e.g. implement `Into<T> for &U` and so on.

 For an example let's pretend we're working on a `BigInteger` type that can store large integer numbers.
-Obviously we want to offer a converting constructor from types like `i32`, `u64` and so on.
+Naturally, we want to offer a converting constructor from types like `i32`, `u64` and so on.

 ```rust